satyarth/pixelsort/README.md

 ### Usage

-`python pixelsort.py image.jpg -r [% of intervals NOT sorted]
+`python pixelsort.py /path/to/input/file.jpg -o [path to output file] -r [% of intervals NOT sorted]`

 #### selectiveSort